Updated February 2019

 Probably the biggest perk of this pump is the fact that it’s cordless and holds a good, long charge.
 It’s perfect for moms who tend to pump in places where an outlet is not always available (cars, airports, work events, supply closets (snort), etc).

-There are a couple of cool things about Hygeia pumps that set them apart; one is that they are closed systems, which means milk cannot get into the tubing or pump housing, which decreases the chances of mold growth.
+There are a couple of cool things about Hygeia pumps that set them apart: one is that they are closed systems, which means milk cannot get into the tubing or pump housing, thus decreasing the chances of mold growth (that said, there are lots of complaints of milk somehow getting into the tubes — how?
+Beats me!).
 It also allows the pump to be officially blessed to be used by more than one person.
 Furthermore, you can send your pump back to Hygeia to be recycled when you are done using it.

 Hygeia seemed to have had a higher rate of complaints in the past couple of years (for durability and whatnot), but it seems to be better now.
-Growing pains, I presume.
+Many say it’s too loud and wobbly (rounded bottom, whose genius idea was that?).

 Hands-free pumping with other pumps is a complicated, gear-intensive affair that involves wearing a special pumping bra, then attaching the shields to the bra, all while looking like something out of an Austin Powers movie.
-It is NOT something you could do discreetly with other pumps, much less while holding a baby.
+It is NOT something you could do discreetly, much less while holding a baby.

 Note that the Freemie collection cups, while subtler than others, will still give you large, Madonna-like boobs while you’re using them, but it’s still 10x more discreet than the alternative.